Meeting a variety of societal needs by providing grants for nonprofit organizations

 The Foundation aims to build economic self-sufficiency through child/family development and education, from early childhood through high school graduation, and prepare individuals for success in college or the workplace.
 This program also seeks to address critical issues including youth homelessness, child abuse, and domestic violence.

 For the Weinberg Foundation, “General Community Support” is a category that includes support of Jewish and community-at-large development efforts such as renovation or construction of affordable housing, neighborhood revitalization, and improvement projects in low-income neighborhoods.
+In addition, organizations focused on adult literacy efforts may also apply through this area.

 The MSGP supports smaller Maryland nonprofits seeking general operating support, program support, or certain capital requests.
 The Foundation offers this reminder: “5/50/50”, a streamlined 5 page proposal and, in most cases, only 50 days for up to $50,000.